Looking for information about the Spring 2021 semester?

 To minimize the spread of COVID-19, we have revised our COVID-19 testing and quarantine procedures.

 Prior to the start of the semester, the state’s Department of Public Health is strongly encouraging all students, faculty, and staff to take advantage of free COVID-19 testing at community health sites – especially those individuals who work or attend class on campus.
 The System Office has supplied a list of sites that are currently up and running and have a record of very quick turnaround times for test results.
 (Click here for locations.)

-Ongoing COVID-19 testing: Every week through the first week of March, we will test 100 percent of resident-students, student-athletes, commuter students enrolled in on-ground and HyFlex classes, and residence hall directors.
-For the rest of the semester, 25 percent of this group will be randomly tested.
+Ongoing COVID-19 testing: Every week throughout the spring semester, we will test 100 percent of resident-students, student-athletes, and residence hall directors.

 Please do not come to campus if you are feeling ill in any way.
 Contact us so we can make other arrangements for you.

 At your scheduled time, drive to the designated area noted below and remain in your car while our Health team administers a Binax COVID-19 test (nasal swab).
 The Binax test is a rapid test that gives results within 15 minutes.

 - Vance, Sheridan, and Gallaudet residents drive directly to Testing Site A (Arute Field parking lot)

 - Mid-Campus residents drive directly to Testing Site B (Student Center Garage)

 - James and Barrows Hall residents drive directly to Testing Site C (Vance Garage)

 If you haven’t scheduled your move-in time, please follow this link.